 I recently watched a very inspirational presentation at the xChange 2017 Conference in Orlando.
 Don Yaeger, an award-winning speaker, New York Times columnist, and longtime editor of Sports Illustrated spoke of the qualities and power of being a great teammate.

 He expressed this through the lens of Cody Ross, the Chicago Cubs outfielder and backup catcher who delivered at a critical moment to help catapult the Cubs over the Cleveland Indians team in last year’s World Series.

-Cody is a world-class champion and MVP (Most Valuable Player), but beyond earning an MVP, how do you become a championship-level MVP that delivers during the most critical moment of a sporting event finale?
-You do this with dedication and a flawless execution.
+Cody is a world-class champion and MVP (Most Valuable Player), but beyond earning an MVP.
+How do you become a championship-level MVP that delivers during the most critical moment of a sporting event finale?
+You do this with dedication and flawless execution.

 Yaegar talks about the 16 qualities that make great teammates.
-They will not only make you a better teammate but by extension, raise up everyone else on your team – thus achieving even greater success collectively.
+They will not only make you a better teammate but by extension, raise up everyone else on your team.
+Achieving even greater success collectively.
 This is important for us all, and our organizations.

 Yaeger’s message not only illustrates the storybook ending to a baseball player’s amazing career but also provides a valuable lesson to help us rise to the challenge when the moment calls for our very best.